danielvaleriote/react-fake-store/README.md

 ## About the API

-To fetch the data in this project, I used the <a href="https://fakestoreapi.com/">Fake Store API</a>, that returns an array of products containing: title, price, description, rating, id and image of the products.
+To fetch the data in this project, I used the <a rel="external" target="_blank" href="https://fakestoreapi.com/">**Fake Store API**</a>, that returns an array of products containing: title, price, description, rating, id and image of the products.

- ## The project can be seen <a href="https://react-store-project-danielvaleriote.netlify.app/">HERE</a>
+ ## The project can be seen <a rel="external" target="_blank" href="https://react-store-project-danielvaleriote.netlify.app/">HERE</a>